rezekymaduma/DataAnalysisExcel1/README.md

 ## Key Findings
 - COVID-19 cases and deaths **decreased** from 2020 to 2022
-- **USA, India, and the UK** had the highest number of reported cases
+- **Canada, Italy, and Japan** had the highest number of reported cases
 - There is **no strong linear correlation** between GDP per capita and vaccination rate
 - Strict government policies **don’t always** result in lower virus reproduction rates